rfg-modding/Nanoforge/README.md

 2) Use `cd` to move to the directory you want to clone NF into.
 Clone the repo with `git clone https://github.com/Moneyl/Nanoforge.git`.
 3) `cd` into the directory you cloned the repo to then download the dependencies with `git submodule update --init --recursive`.
 4) Open the project in the Beef IDE via `File > Open > Open Workspace...`.
-5) Find the workspace tab in the Beef IDE.
-It should be on the left side of the screen by default.
-Expand the Nanoforge section and look for `Workspace.bf`.
-Right click that file and click Regenerate.
-This will ensure that NF uses your local copy of the assets folder in debug builds.
 6) Build and run the project with F5.
+You may have to build it twice the first time you run it.
+Try building again if you see errors on the first attempt.
+If issues persist create an issue or contact a dev on discord.